INTRODUCTION

 All of Scripture, Old and New Testament, is written for the purpose of instruction (Ro.
 15:3-6, 2 Tim.
 3:14-17).
 In addition to the presentation of the law, the Old Testament is replete with patterns of time and event that shed the essential light necessary to understand and prepare for useful participation in the purposes of God as this age draws to a close (Hos.
 12:10, I Cor.
 10:1-11).

+"Therefore, every scribe who has become a disciple of the kingdom of heaven is like a head of a household, who brings forth out of his treasure things new and old."
+(Matt.
+13:52).
 In this saying of our Lord we are told very clearly that we are to bring forth out of the wondrous storehouse of treasure, things new and old.
 In fact, the things which are new are given the preference through first mention, pointing to the fact that added portions of truth should always be eagerly sought out.

 It is an irrefutable fact that God has His own set times and seasons for accomplishing His purpose and fulfilling His Word (Eccl.
 3:1, 11, 8:1, 5).
 Age after age, God's plan for man has been unfolding in perfect accord with His appointed times.
 It is equally certain that the Bible should and does reveal God's own unique universe calendar which is not limited to the circuit of the planet earth around its sun.
 Nevertheless, there are few with accurate knowledge of this calendar and its appointed times.
 Instead of following the calendar presented in the Bible most live by altered and corrupted time-schedules devised by man.
 So throughout the world we find various calendars, not one of which is in perfect accord with God's time.
 This is not to be wondered at, for the powers in opposition to God's purposes have always sought to confuse men concerning God's Word and His. times.
 One of the marks of the anti-Christ is that "he will intend to make alterations in times and in law" to confuse the saints (Dan.
 7:25).
 Even among "the saints of the Highest one" there is little enlightenment in regard to this subject.
 It is because of ignorance that they do not become attuned to His rhythm, nor do they detect the ticking and striking of His unerring clock (Hos.
 4:1-6).